 This is A.V.
 Hill’s first paper.
 It describes the Langmuir equation (both rates and equilibrium) some time before Langmuir (1918) did so. [#Hill1909]

 Haldane, J.B.S.
 (1930) Enzymes, Longmans, Green and Co.London.
 [Get pdf (0.31.Mb)]

 This is the section of Haldane’s book that describes mechanisms: Michaelis-Menten and Briggs-Haldane, and in particular the case of competitive inhibition (see pp 46-47 of book, pp 20-21 of pdf file). [#jbsh1938]

 The JSTOR web site now has in pdf format, in its General Science Collection, the entire contents of the Royal Society journals back to the 17th century, Proceedings of the National Academy of Sciences, and of Science.
 The pdf files can be downloaded by any site that subscribes to JSTOR.

 Older papers from the Journal of Physiology are now available from the Pubmed central archive, For example

-This is the paper that describes the notation used in all subsequent papers, and uses it to obtain distributions of open and shut times, of burst properties, and the properties of clusters of bursts (it supersedes the 1981 paper).
+This is the paper that describes the notation used in all subsequent papers, and uses it to obtain distributions of open and shut times, of burst properties, and the properties of clusters of bursts (it supersedes a theoretical paper written a year earlier, in 1981, which used a much clumsier notation).
 The equations derived here are elegant closed forms, but make no allowance for missed events.
-That idi not become possible until 1990 – 1992.
+That did not become possible until 1990 – 1992. [#ch02]

 This old paper is still sometimes found useful by students.
 It was written as an introduction to ideas about measuring the rates of reactions, as opposed to equilibrium constants.
 It therefore deals with macroscopic responses, noise analysis and single channels in an elementary way.